juju/docs/src/en/clouds-LXD.md

 # Using LXD with Juju

-Choosing [LXD][ubuntu-lxd] as the backing cloud for Juju is an efficient way to experiment with Juju.
-It is also very quick to set up.
-With lightweight containers acting as Juju machines, even a moderately powerful laptop can create useful models, or serve as a platform to develop your own charms.
-Make sure you have enough local space for the containers though.
+Choosing [LXD][ubuntu-lxd] as the backing cloud for Juju is an efficient way to work with Juju.
+Other advantages are that it is quick to set up and does not require an account with a public cloud vendor.

-!!!
-Note:
-    Work is currently underway that will allow Juju to connect to remote LXD hosts.
+Traditionally LXD would run local to the Juju client but since `v.2.5.0` Juju is capable of connecting to remote LXD hosts (see [Adding a remote LXD cloud][clouds-lxd-advanced-remote]).
+If you do run it locally ensure you have enough space for the containers.

 Constraints can be used with LXD containers (`v.2.4.1`).
 However, these are not bound to the LXD cloud type (i.e. they can affect containers that are